berto6544-collab/sora-2-generator/README.md

 - **Image Input**: Upload a reference image to guide the style, character, or background of your generated video.
 - **Social‑Ready Presets**: Select formats such as vertical (9:16), square (1:1) or horizontal (16:9) to suit TikTok, Instagram Reels, YouTube Shorts, etc.
 - **Browser‑First Workflow**: Everything runs in the browser (via cloud‑backend).
 Use it instantly without installation.
-- **OpenAPI‑Key Powered**: Simply provide your own OpenAI API key—no separate plan required.
+- **OpenAPI‑Key Powered**: Simply provide your own OpenAI API key no separate plan required.

 ---